MANHOLE COVERS OF MOSCOW

 In 1923 it was relaunched under the name "Red Revivalist" (Bel.
 "Chirvony Adradjenets").
 There was about 29 workers.
 In 1935 the name of Georgi Dimitrov, the senior Bulgarian communist, was adopted.
 The plant shifted to the production of electrical motors and pumps, then focused on airplane motors by 1940, evacuated as the war came and rebuilt in 1946, receiving a new name: "Strommashina".
 New buildings were constructed.
 The enterprise began to produce machines for building materials industry, automatic lines for roof slate production, as well as brick, ceramics, asbestos-cement pipes, later mastered serial production of elevators.
 These products were exported to many countries of the world.

-Other named covers
+Other covers with inscriptions:

 2. "GAP VKPR" was found several times, made in 1930's, but what does this mean?